Prepare for the Super Bowl with some new Fortnite football skin styles

 Leaked "Freemix" Emote + New Super Bowl Styles for the Football Skins!! 🔥 pic.twitter.com/hdkUSuskKKJanuary 29, 2020

 For those hoping for a meatier update, you'll likely have to wait for the 11.5 refresh next week.
-However, we already have an idea of future bug fixes and changes we can expect thanks to Epic Games' public Trello board.
+However, thanks to Epic Games' public Trello board, here are the full patch notes:

 In the meantime, you can check out everything we know about Fortnite Chapter 2 Season 2, and our pick of the very best Fortnite Creative Codes.